 The Office of Student Engagement oversees a student social media page on Facebook, Twitter, and Instagram.
-If any student club or organization would like their event information posted to one of these social media outlets please send your information via email to the Assistant Director of Student Engagement.
+If any student club or organization would like their event information posted to one of these social media outlets please send your information via email to a member of the Student Engagement staff.
 Event information must be sent at least one week ahead of the desired posting date.
 You will need to include any pictures, text, and contact information to be posted.
-All other social media outlets for the college are overseen by the Office of Communication and Marketing and a group or department must work with the Communications and Marketing office to ensure that posting and use of these online outlets are approved.
+All other social media outlets for the college are overseen by the Office of Communication & Marketing and a group or department must work with the Communications & Marketing office to ensure that posting and use of these online outlets are approved.